PAXECT-Interface/paxect-polyglot-plugin/README.md

 ## Project Recognition

-If **PAXECT SelfTune** helped your research, deployment, or enterprise project,
+If **PAXECT Polyglot plugin** helped your research, deployment, or enterprise project,
-please consider giving the repository a [Star on GitHub](https://github.com/PAXECT-Interface/paxect-selftune-plugin/stargazers) —
+please consider giving the repository a [Star on GitHub](https://github.com/PAXECT-Interface/paxect-polyglot-plugin/stargazers) —
 it helps others discover the project and supports long-term maintenance.

 ---